bentpetersendk/mjolnir_ucph/docs/source/index.rst

 Welcome to Mjolnirs's documentation!
 ===================================

 Mjolnir is a computing cluster purchased by a group of PI’s from the Globe Institute located at the University of Copenhagen.
+Under employees or collaborators to the PI's can get access to Mjolnir.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`mjolnir` section for further information.

 .. note::